All beliefs should be equally free from discrimination.

 ThinkProgress called this sermon rabidly anti-gay.

-Page 2 of 3 - This is what passes for bigotry today?
+This is what passes for bigotry today?
 It wasn’t even bigotry when he spoke the words two decades ago.

 He calls for people to lovingly confront a behavior the Bible calls sinful.
 How is that rabid?
 It is barely anti-gay.